 A couple of our all-time favorites are listed below, but for a complete trail list visit:

 This ½ mile trail (one way) will take you to some of the most outstanding scenic lake views in the area!
 Pack a picnic and enjoy lunch while looking out at Lake Sunapee.
 This trail is recommended for all seasons!
-The trail head is conveniently located on 103 A across from the Park & Ride.
+The trail head is conveniently located on 103 A across from the Park and Ride in New London.

 Kidder Tract #40 (Sunset Hill)